Table of Contents

 At first glance, a book index is just a list of words and phrases along with all of the page numbers where they appear in the text.

-An indexing professional has been trained to understand the meaning of your manuscript and create an index that gets readers to the right pages in your book to answer their questions.
+Professional indexers have developed the skills necessary to find a text’s core concepts quickly, including those that may not be mentioned specifically by name.
+An indexing professional has been trained to understand the meaning of your manuscript and create an index that gets readers to the right pages to answer their questions.

 Book Cover Designers